RuisSoftware/FiveM-Resources-2024/README.md

-# Dutch Players Edit // esx-inventoryhud // NOT SUPPORTED ESX 1.2
+# Dutch Players Edit // esx-inventoryhud // SUPPORTED ESX 1.2 // IMPORTANT TO READ!
 All working inventory hud which are taken offline
-I did not make any of these scripts.
+I did not make any of these scripts, i only edited a bit.
 I do not take any credits.

-I uploaded this because multiple inventory huds are taken offline due to server overload.
+I uploaded this because multiple ESX inventory huds are taken offline.

-If you are running a server for 32 users, than you can use this amazing inventroy for your server.
+Somewere i try updating this, but i am an amateur.
+Please do pull requests if you know better!

+Currently this is working (somehow) on our 64 players ESX 1.2 OneSync server, but we do have an issue:
+- Users can stack their items unlimited.
+I needed to update most of other resources to check weight/limit.

 Requirements
 - es_extended
-- pNotify
+- pNotify (or change the lines)

 Installation
-- Put all folders in your resources folder and start: start esx_inventoryhud start esx_inventoryhud_trunk start esx_inventoryhud_glovebox
+- Put all folders in your resources folder and start: start esx_inventoryhud start esx_inventoryhud_trunk start esx_inventoryhud_glovebox <-- READ README TO ADD WORKING GLOVEBOX

 Features